tursilion/converthgr/ReadMe.txt

 -Save Pic - saves the picture either as a memory dump (.HGR) or as a new DOS 3.3 compatible DSK image (.DSK).
-In the case of the DSK image, a single file called "HGRFILE" will be on the disk.
-You can view it in an emulator or on a real Apple 2 with these commands:
+In the case of the DSK image, a bootable DOS3.3 disk will be written with the file named "HGRFILE", and a small HELLO program to display it.
+Note that the disk format is fixed and the HGRFILE will always be stored starting on track 18, sector 0.
-	HGR
-	BLOAD HGRFILE

 Note that the image is briefly displayed in green-mode during saving, then reloaded afterwards.